janpeuker/awesome-tech-roles/README.md

 - [What TPMs Do and What Software Engineers Can Learn From Them](https://newsletter.pragmaticengineer.com/p/what-tpms-do) - Gergely Orosz in his Newsletter specifically on Technical Program Managers (TPM) in the context of his earlier role overview in tech firms.

 #### Technical Writer
-Similar to: Editor, UX Writer, Documentation Manager / Designer, Content Strategist
+Similar to: (Copy) Editor, Tech Writer, UX Writer, Documentation Manager / Designer, Content Strategist, Product Marketing Manager (PMM)

 See also: Trainer, Developer Advocate